HOPE PROGRAM

 When health changes, life often changes with it.
 What may begin as symptoms, treatment, or a diagnosis can also affect your sense of self, your relationships, your energy, and the way you experience everyday life and imagine the future.

-Book a Health Assessment
+Book a Well-being Assessment

 Lærke Rathje, psykoterapeut